-For every transfer and exchange of 2023 Series D Bonds, the Beneficial Owner may be charged a sum sufficient to cover any tax, fee or other governmental charge that may be imposed in relation thereto.
+For every transfer and exchange of 2023 Bonds of a Series, the Beneficial Owner may be charged a sum sufficient to cover any tax, fee or other governmental charge that may be imposed in relation thereto.

-The Corporation, in its sole discretion and without the consent of any other person, may terminate the services of DTC with respect to the 2023 Series D Bonds if the Corporation determines that (i) DTC is unable to discharge its responsibilities with respect to the 2023 Series D Bonds, or (ii) a continuation of the requirement that all of the Bonds Outstanding be registered in the registration books kept by the Trustee in the name of Cede & Co., as nominee of DTC, is not in the best interests of the Beneficial Owners.
-In the event that no substitute securities depository is found by the Corporation or restricted registration is no longer in effect, the applicable 2023 Series D Bond certificates will be delivered as described in the Resolutions.
+The Corporation, in its sole discretion and without the consent of any other person, may terminate the services of DTC with respect to the 2023 Bonds of a Series if the Corporation determines that (i) DTC is unable to discharge its responsibilities with respect to the 2023 Bonds of such Series, or (ii) a continuation of the requirement that all of the Bonds Outstanding be registered in the registration books kept by the Trustee in the name of Cede & Co., as nominee of DTC, is not in the best interests of the Beneficial Owners.
+In the event that no substitute securities depository is found by the Corporation or restricted registration is no longer in effect, the applicable 2023 Bond certificates will be delivered as described in the Resolutions.

-NONE OF THE CORPORATION, THE UNDERWRITERS OR THE TRUSTEE WILL HAVE ANY RESPONSIBILITY OR OBLIGATION TO DIRECT PARTICIPANTS, TO INDIRECT PARTICIPANTS, OR TO ANY BENEFICIAL OWNER WITH RESPECT TO (I) THE ACCURACY OF ANY RECORDS MAINTAINED BY DTC, ANY DIRECT PARTICIPANT, OR ANY INDIRECT PARTICIPANT; (II) ANY NOTICE THAT IS PERMITTED OR REQUIRED TO BE GIVEN TO THE OWNERS OF THE 2023 SERIES D BONDS UNDER THE RESOLUTIONS; (III) THE SELECTION BY DTC OR ANY DIRECT PARTICIPANT OF ANY PERSON TO RECEIVE PAYMENT IN THE EVENT OF A PARTIAL REDEMPTION OF THE 2023 SERIES D BONDS; (IV) THE PAYMENT BY DTC OR ANY DIRECT PARTICIPANT OR INDIRECT PARTICIPANT OF ANY AMOUNT WITH RESPECT TO THE PRINCIPAL OR REDEMPTION PREMIUM, IF ANY, OR INTEREST DUE WITH RESPECT TO THE 2023 SERIES D BONDS; (V) ANY CONSENT GIVEN OR OTHER ACTION TAKEN BY DTC AS THE OWNER OF THE 2023 SERIES D BONDS; OR (VI) ANY OTHER MATTER.
+NONE OF THE CORPORATION, THE UNDERWRITERS, THE REMARKETING AGENTS OR THE TRUSTEE WILL HAVE ANY RESPONSIBILITY OR OBLIGATION TO DIRECT PARTICIPANTS, TO INDIRECT PARTICIPANTS, OR TO ANY BENEFICIAL OWNER WITH RESPECT TO (I) THE ACCURACY OF ANY RECORDS MAINTAINED BY DTC, ANY DIRECT PARTICIPANT, OR ANY INDIRECT PARTICIPANT; (II) ANY NOTICE THAT IS PERMITTED OR REQUIRED TO BE GIVEN TO THE OWNERS OF THE 2023 BONDS UNDER THE RESOLUTIONS; (III) THE SELECTION BY DTC OR ANY DIRECT PARTICIPANT OR INDIRECT PARTICIPANT OF ANY PERSON TO RECEIVE PAYMENT IN THE EVENT OF A PARTIAL REDEMPTION OF THE 2023 BONDS; (IV) THE PAYMENT BY DTC OR ANY DIRECT PARTICIPANT OR INDIRECT PARTICIPANT OF ANY AMOUNT WITH RESPECT TO THE PRINCIPAL OR REDEMPTION PREMIUM, IF ANY, OR INTEREST DUE WITH RESPECT TO THE 2023 BONDS; (V) ANY CONSENT GIVEN OR OTHER ACTION TAKEN BY DTC AS THE OWNER OF THE 2023 BONDS; OR (VI) ANY OTHER MATTER.

-UNDERWRITING
+UNDERWRITING AND REMARKETING

-Citigroup Global Markets Inc., as senior manager, and the co-senior managing underwriter and co-managing underwriters listed on the inside cover pages, have jointly and severally agreed, subject to certain conditions, to purchase the 2023 Series D Bonds from the Corporation at a purchase price of \$\\\\\\\\, and to make a public offering of the 2023 Series D Bonds at prices that are not in excess of the public offering prices stated on the inside cover pages of this Official Statement.
-Such Underwriters will be obligated to purchase all of the 2023 Series D Bonds if any are purchased.
-The 2023 Series D Bonds may be offered and sold to certain dealers at prices lower than such public offering prices, and such public offering prices may be changed, from time to time, by such Underwriters.
-Such Underwriters will receive an underwriting fee in the amount of \$\\\\\\\, which amount includes expenses for such underwriting.
+BofA Securities, Inc., as senior manager, and the co-senior managing underwriters and co-managing underwriters listed on the inside cover pages, have jointly and severally agreed, subject to certain conditions, to purchase the 2023 Series E-1 Bonds and the 2023 Series E-2 Bonds from the Corporation at a purchase price of \$, and to make a public offering of the 2023 Series E-1 Bonds and the 2023 Series E-2 Bonds at prices that are not in excess of the public offering prices stated on the inside cover pages of this Official Statement.
+Such Underwriters will be obligated to purchase all of the 2023 Series E-1 Bonds and the 2023 Series E-2 Bonds if any are purchased.
+The 2023 Series E-1 Bonds and the 2023 Series E-2 Bonds may be offered and sold to certain dealers at prices lower than such public offering prices, and such public offering prices may be changed, from time to time, by such Underwriters.
+Such Underwriters will receive an underwriting fee in the amount of \$, which amount includes expenses for such underwriting.